avastar-project/dashboard-avastar/README.md

 `layouts` => contains reusable components as navbar, left side bar,...
 `pages` => contains pages components, 1 file per page (Homepage, Overview, Facebook,...)

+## Dependencies documentation

+- [React-Router-Dom v.6](https://reactrouter.com/) - Used for routing internal links of the app

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).